 - Daughters can have problems getting in touch with their own feelings as well

 About The Author: Karyl McBride, PhD is a licensed marriage and family therapist with decades of experience in treating trauma.
-McBride is also an expert of narcissism and curing victims of narcissism.
+McBride is also an expert on narcissism and curing victims of narcissism.

-I usually try to keep this section neutral, but I have to say that Karyl McBride is a wonderful woman for what she has done and whas she is doing to the world.
+I usually try to keep this section neutral, but I have to say that Karyl McBride is a wonderful woman for her contribution to many emotionally scarred women (and men).

 What Is Narcissism?